NorbertCode/Flappy-Bird-Clone/README.md

 # Flappy-Bird-Clone
-A flappy bird clone I made for school back in 2018.
-There are some weird decisions, but I think it works.
+A flappy bird clone I created back in 2018.
+It was made for school, so all variables, methods, etc. are named in Polish.
+Other than that there are some weird decisions, but the code mostly works.